2024 Taichung MRT attack: Aftermath and reactions

 Taichung Mayor Lu Shiow-yen commending "Long-Haired Man" Hsu Jui-hsien (right), the 27-year old victim.

-The 27-year old stabbing victim recovered after surgery, and both he and the 17-year old were awarded free rides on the Taichung Metro for life by mayor Lu Shiow-yen, who also stated that the Taichung City Government would pay medical fees for the victims.
-The teenage victim's father planned to raise NT$2 million and use the funds to purchase shields and batons for the Taichung Metro.
+The 27-year old stabbing victim recovered after surgery, and both he and the 17-year old were awarded free rides on the Taichung MRT for life by mayor Lu Shiow-yen, who also stated that the Taichung City Government would pay medical fees for the victims.
+The teenage victim's father planned to raise NT$2 million and use the funds to purchase shields and batons for the Taichung MRT.
 Upon meeting with Lu Shiow-yen, the 27-year old stabbing victim wore Monster Hunter clothes and cited lines from Frieren, seeking to overturn the preconception of otaku subculture.
 His action quickly incited discussions among the local anime fandom.

 During the attack, Taichung Mass Rapid Transit received two notifications from the emergency intercommunications system.
 However, they reported no response from passengers, and concluded that riders had been too panicked to reply.
 In turn, passengers claimed that they did not hear from the control center.
 As a result, Lu additionally vowed to improve the responsiveness of the intercom.

 Following the attack, police in Kaohsiung increased the frequency of patrols in train cars, throughout major Kaohsiung Metro stations, and in areas surrounding metro stations.
 The Taipei City Government announced similar measures for the Taipei Metro.

 Shortly before Tsai Ing-wen stepped down as president, Ministry of Justice officials in her administration had defended the death penalty to justices of the Constitutional Court.
 As the attack happened the day after she had been replaced by William Lai, Lai's justice minister Cheng Ming-chien commented on the further discussion of the death penalty inspired by this attack.